unt1tler/Discord-Welcome-Bot/readme.md

 This Discord bot provides welcome and leave messages, auto-role assignment, and server statistics tracking.
 The bot includes a web dashboard for easy configuration and monitoring.

+### Check out documentation.html for more thorough guidance

 ## Features

 - **Welcome Messages**: Customizable messages when users join your server